 Group enterprises abroad, associates, and equity investments are considered to be independent entities.
 The income statements are translated at an average exchange rate for the month, and the balance sheet items are translated at the closing rates.
-Currency translation differences, arising from the translation of the equity of group enterprises abroad at the beginning of the year to the closing rate and from the translation of income statements from average prices to the closing rate, are recognised directly in equity in the fair value reserve.
-This also applies to differences arising from translation of income statements from average exchange rate.
+Currency translation differences, arising from the translation of the equity of group enterprises abroad at the beginning of the year to the closing rate and from the translation of income statements from average prices to the closing rate, are recognised directly in equity in the fair value reserve in the Consolidated Financial Statement.
+This also applies to differences arising from translation of income statements from average exchange rate to closing rate.